hmdc/ondemand_development/dev/service_now/README.md

       u_business_service: "b63f3ded1b5302509ebaca262a4bcbfe"
 ```

+Verify the deployment in the OOD server:
+ - `/etc/ood/config/ondemand.d/support_ticket.yml`

 As well, to configure the Apache reverse proxy to connect to ServiceNow and manage the API key, we need to update the `openondemand::custom_vhost_directives` array property.

 ```